Spadikam George

 George Antony, popularly credited as Spadikam George is an Indian actor who primarily works in Malayalam films.
 He came to the limelight with the 1995 film Spadikam, after which his name was preceded by the name of that film.
 George's performance in the film won him good reviews as his antagonist role opposite Mohanlal was an unprecedented success.
-Even though he never got another author-backed role, he has done important characters including comic roles in his later releases.
+The Role in the Movie Lelam as Kadayady Baby is his another important role.
+In Lelam he is one of the main antagonagists having more power.Even though he never got another author-backed role, he has done important characters including comic roles in his later releases.

 George has also done prominent roles in documentaries, the most notable being Messenger, a short film produced by the De Paul Public School in Kottayam which is under the ownership of the Vincentian Family.

 Personal life

 He is married to Thresiamma.
 The couple have five children, Ashwathi, Anu, Ajo, Anjali and Anju.
 They are settled in Bangalore.